Exiting Commercial Leases – The Break Clause

 3. The tenant provides vacant possession of the premises concerned

-Notice provisions
+Notice Provisions

-“if the [notice] clause had said that the notice had to be on blue paper, it would have been no good serving a notice on pink paper, however clear it might have been that the tenant wanted to terminate the lease.”
+“If the [notice] clause had said that the notice had to be on blue paper, it would have been no good serving a notice on pink paper, however clear it might have been that the tenant wanted to terminate the lease.”

 It is not uncommon for a poorly advised or unrepresented tenant to believe that they have correctly exercised their right to break, only to later find that they are now bound for the remainder of the term.
-This could leave them with premises that are unaffordable or unfit for purpose.
+This could leave them with premises that are unaffordable or even worse unfit for purpose.

-Rents paid
+Rents Paid

-Vacant possession
+Vacant Possession

 In NYK Logistics (UK) Ltd v Ibrend Estates BV two workman carrying out repairs, and a security guard employed by the tenant to protect the property were still on site following the break date.
 The court held that the tenant had therefore not given vacant possession, and the lease continued to term.

-Whilst it could be tempting to serve a break notice as a negotiating tactic, this is could be inadvisable.
+Whilst it could be tempting to serve a break notice as a negotiating tactic, this is inadvisable.
 This is because once a break notice has been served, it cannot be withdrawn unilaterally.
 This is important to protect landlords who could incur significant costs looking for a new tenant, only for the existing tenant to cancel their break.
 Those costs would not necessarily be recoverable.

 Commercial Lease – Further information